Ekima/antaeus/README.md

 Happy hacking 😁!

 ## Solution
-The solution took approximately x hours to set up, implement, test and document.
+The solution took approximately 4 hours to set up, implement, test and document.
+If I had more time available in my calendar, I would have looked at retries and parallel calls to the payment provider, as well as proper unit testing.
+As it is now, there are things to improve in the solution.
 ### Basic functionality
 Upon initialization, a timer is set to process all pending invoices every month on the 1st.